CrowdStrike/falcon-helm/helm-charts/falcon-platform/README.md

 independent resource quotas and limits per component, and operational isolation where component failures don't impact other components.

+### Sensor uninstall and maintenance protection
+Important notes for Kubernetes and other container deployments of the Falcon sensor.
+- **Falcon Node sensor for Linux with sensor version 7.33 and earlier:** We do not recommend enabling the **Uninstall and maintenance protection** policy setting for DaemonSet deployments.
+This setting can cause operational issues that require manual intervention.
+- **Falcon Node sensor for Linux with sensors version 7.34 and later:** DaemonSet deployments do not support the **Uninstall and maintenance protection** policy setting and automatically ignores it.
+- **Falcon Container sensor for Linux:** Deployed as a sidecar container within application pods.
+This sensor does not support the **Uninstall and maintenance protection** policy setting and automatically ignores it.

 ## Prerequisites
 ### Minimum Requirements
 - Helm 3.x